kiazhi/kiazhi.github.io/_posts/2019-10-16-Getting-PowerShell-in-Kali-Linux-container.md

 There you have it on how you can obtain PowerShell in Kali Linux container.

+> Note: If you followed the walkthrough above line by line, please kindly take note that it is not the most optimized way of building a container containing multiple `RUN` in Dockerfile because each `RUN` creates a new layer.
+The intent of this blog post structure containing multiple `RUN` is purely for educational purposes for people who are new to Docker and PowerShell on Kali Linux.

 If you find that this information useful, feel free to bookmark this or share it with your colleagues and friends.